madcoda9000/dotnet-cookie-based-identity/README.md

 ### But, these are using all different licenses!
 Can i use that for a commercial project anyway?

 at first, you've to respect the license of the projects I've listetd here!
 That's why i listed the projects here with the corosponding link.
-As i am writing this documentation they provide a free (for commercial too) License! **Anyway, they can change thier license.
+As i am writing this documentation they provide a free (for commercial too) License! **Anyway, they can change their license.
 So, before using this in an commercial project, do yourself a favour and visit their page to verify that they provide a free license that is suitable for commercial use!**

+The code I've written is provided using the MIT License.
+See [here](LICENSE.md)

 ### Ahhh, that's exactly what i need.
 How can i use that?